 How is Carbon Fiber Made: An Overview of The Carbon Fiber Manufacturing Process

 Carbon fiber is made from a process that is part chemical and part mechanical.
-It starts by drawing long strands of fibers and then heating them to a very high temperature without allowing contact to oxygen to prevent the fibers from burning.
-This is when the carbonization takes place, which is when the atoms inside of the fibers vibrate violently, expelling most of the non-carbon atoms.
+It starts by drawing long strands of fibers and then heating them to a very high temperature without allowing contact with oxygen to prevent the fibers from burning.
+This is when carbonization takes place, which is when the atoms inside of the fibers vibrate violently, expelling most of the non-carbon atoms.
 This leaves a fiber composed of long, tightly inter-locked chains of carbon atoms with only a few non-carbon atoms remaining.

 What Can Be Made With Carbon Fiber?

 Almost anything.
 If you would like a carbon fiber pint glass, that can be made.
 ICE has made many different shapes with carbon fiber and other composites, including:

 According to an article at energy.gov, carbon fiber composites could reduce passenger car weight by 50%, which would improve fuel efficiency by nearly 35% without compromising the performance of the car or the safety of its passengers.